JoeLogavina/METENZI-B2B/ENTERPRISE_IMAGE_SYSTEM_IMPLEMENTATION.md

 3. **Run Migration**: Transfer existing files to cloud storage
 4. **Switch Backend**: Update service to use cloud provider APIs

-## ✨ Implementation Status: COMPLETE
+## ✨ Implementation Status: COMPLETE + INTEGRATED

-The enterprise image management system is now fully operational with:
+The enterprise image management system is now fully operational and integrated with the product catalog:
 - ✅ Database schema created and configured
 - ✅ File storage service implemented and tested
 - ✅ Upload middleware integrated and functional